MRL 2024 Shared Task on Multi-lingual Multi-task Information Retrieval

 With the advancement of language models accessing and processing tons of information in different formats and languages, it has become of great importance to be able to assess the capabilities to access and provide the right information useful to different audiences.
 In this shared task, we provide a multi-task evaluation format that assesses information retrieval capabilities of language models in terms of two subtasks: named entity recognition and question answering.

 Named Entity Recognition (NER) is a classification task that identifies phrases in a text that refer to entities or predefined categories (such as dates, person, organization and location names) and it is an important capability for information access systems that perform entity look-ups for knowledge verification, spell-checking or localization applications.
 The objective of the system is to tag the named entities in a given text, either as a person (PER), organization (ORG), or location (LOC) (Our tag set uses $$ as delimiter).
+The output tags should have the CONLL format described more in detail in this link.

 Question answering (QA) is an important capability that enables responding to natural language questions with answers found in text.
 Here we focus on the information-seeking scenario where questions can be asked without knowing the answer—it is the system’s job to locate a suitable answer passage (if any).
 The information-seeking question-answer pairs tend to exhibit less lexical and morphosyntactic overlap between the question and answer since they are written separately, which is a more suitable setting to evaluate typologically-diverse languages.
 Here, the system is given a question, title, and a passage and the system must pick the right answer among a list of 4 different potential options.